-Please do not leave any questions unanswered on the New Patient Information Sheet but enter N/A if the question is not applicable to you, therefore ensuring we can put your correct medical history on our computer.
+Please do not leave any questions unanswered on the form but enter N/A if the question is not applicable to you, therefore ensuring we can put your correct medical history on our computer.

-These forms can be returned to the surgery online via email or in person, we do ask to see proof of address and ID where possible (not required for patients with special circumstances) so please attach as a document to the email you send or show in person.
+Paper forms can be returned to the surgery in person, please bring with you proof of address and ID where possible (not required for patients with special circumstances).

-Once all the forms have been received, registration will take 10-14 working days.
-We will be unable to supply medication until all of the above has been completed.
+Once all the form has been received correctly filled in, registration will take 10-14 working days.
+We will be unable to supply medication until registration has been completed.